horankev/voteReproject/README.md

 ### Scotland

-Looking at changes in votes in Scotland for the Scottish National Party and Labour, in standard geographical form and as hexagons:
+Looking at changes in votes in Scotland for the Scottish National Party (SNP) and Labour, in standard geographical form and as hexagons:

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="100%" />